Your cart is currently empty!

 To fortify your defenses with a bit of humor give these posts a quick read this morning.
 Top Ten Excuses not to Drink , make sure that you avoid these Top Ten Most Dangerous Alcoholic Drinks so that you do not have one of these tomorrow Top Ten Signs you might have a hangover and remember you do not have to drink!
 Top Ten Wonderful Things You’ll Miss This Weekend if You Don’t Drink

-Super Bowl Sunday is one of the Biggest challenges of the year for people who have recently stopped drinking.
+Super Bowl Sunday is one of the biggest challenges of the year for people who have recently stopped drinking.
 If your friends don’t know you’ve gone sober you may find yourself in an uncomfortable spot deciding how much information to give or not, about why you’re partying alcohol-free.
-It’s also a challenge that alcohol is a highlight of the Super Bowl itself, in those much-anticipated adveratisements that may be triggering to the most determined newly sober person.
+It’s also a challenge that alcohol is a highlight of the Super Bowl itself, in those much-anticipated advertisements that may be triggering to the most determined newly sober person.
 The advertisements premiered by Budweiser beer on Super Bowl Sunday are considered by many to be endearing and enduring Americana.
 But at a cost of around $6.5 million for a 30-second spot, there is no question that these ads are carefully crafted marketing.
 Psychological manipulation at its finest.

 Listen to Podcast

 EP 199: Marketing Alcohol – Boom Rethink the Drink